-Want to use two-factor authentication to protect your accounts online—without codes through text message, calls or even a separate “authenticator” app?
-Find out here how to set up and use Safari as a two-factor authenticator app on a Mac.
+Tired of scrambling for text message codes every time you log in to an app or website?
+Want to use two-factor authentication — without codes through text message, calls or just a separate “authenticator” app?
+Find out here how to set up and use Safari as a two-factor authenticator app on a Mac ⤓.

 How to Set Up Safari for Mac as a Two-Factor Authenticator App